SalK91/convex_optimization/docs/reinforcement/2_mdp.md

 The RL framework is built upon three foundational models, each adding complexity and agency.

 ### The Markov Process
 A Markov Process, or Markov Chain, is the simplest model, concerned only with the flow of states.
 It is defined by the set of States ($S$) and the Transition Model ($P(s' \mid s)$).
 The defining characteristic is the Markov Property: the next state is independent of the past states, given only the current state.

 $$
 P(s_{t+1} \mid s_t, s_{t-1}, \ldots) = P(s_{t+1} \mid s_t)
 $$

->  The future is conditionally independent of the past given the present/

-> *Intuition: MPs describe what happens but do not assign any value to these events.*
+>  The future is conditionally independent of the past given the present. *Intuition: MPs describe what happens but do not assign any value to these events.*

 ### The Markov Reward Process (MRP)